ValentinKil/ARCPythonTutorial/README.md

 ### 4.2 An example of submission script

-Here is an example of a submission script that you can copy and paste and modify for your specific needs, lets go through it:
+Here is an example of a submission script that you can copy and paste and modify for your specific needs, you can also download it [here](https://github.com/ValentinKil/ARCPythonTutorial/blob/main/submision-script.sh), lets go through it:

 ```bash
 #!/bin/bash